 Newcomer Billie Eilish has made a splash with her first album, which has Bad Guy as one of its singles.
-The song, according to Billie, is about people that misrepresent themselves wanting to appear tough.
-Billie believes that really bad people are actually unaware that they are bad.
+The song, according to Billie, is about people that misrepresent themselves, wanting to appear tough.

-She co-wrote the taunting and dripping-with-sarcasm song with her older brother Finneas O’Connell (Billie’s last name is O’Connell too, Eilish is her middle name).
-The Californian siblings thought the track would flop because it does not have a hook; since they could not find the right words for the hook, they left it empty.
+She co-wrote the taunting and dripping-with-sarcasm song with her older brother Finneas O’Connell (Billie’s last name is O’Connell, too; Eilish is her middle name).
+The Californian siblings thought the track would flop because it does not have a hook.
+But since they could not find the right words for the hook, they left it empty.

-Nevertheless, the hook-less song has catapulted the 17-year-old singer into international stardom, reaching #1 in the U.S. and several other countries.
+Yet, the hook-less song has catapulted the 17-year-old singer into international stardom.
+“Bad Guy” reached #1 in the U.S. and several other countries.

 Billie and Finneas produced the song, John Greenham and Rob Kinelski mastered it and mixed it.
 While the slightly unsettling video was directed by Californian Dave Meyers.

 Video published on: March 29, 2019